nicosxt/syntonikka.xyz/content/PAGES/SUBPAGES/BBHome.md

-A detailed plan for BBHome (working title), located at *9541 Avenue D, Bombay Beach, California.*
+A detailed plan for BBHome (working title)
 ![[ASSETS/BBHome/pink_trailer.png]]
 # Vision & Mission
 The vision for this place is an intentional creative co-living space, serving the following purposes: